 Well upon this day, I was able to open my heart to Grandfather Tree’s friendship even more deeply.

-When I first arrived at the Meditation Retreat for the Living Discipleship program, a retreat for new residents of Ananda Village, I set the goal of becoming more patient; more kind.
+When I first arrived at the Meditation Retreat for the Living Discipleship program, an in-depth retreat and training for going deeper on the path for members of Ananda, I set the goal of becoming more patient; more kind.
 It seemed that Grandfather was in tune with my soul’s journey and lesson, and immediately upon leaning my spine against him I felt the meaning of time and patience that only a grandfather tree could share.
 It seemed that I needed to understand the longer rhythm of things, to feel myself not as a young person in this life, but as the soul on a part of its long, long journey back to God.
 That this life was but one flash, one moment.
 That I could use this concept to also be more compassionate and understanding toward others.
 If I could see them too as behaving or acting a certain way as a part of a greater reality for that soul’s journey, I could become more kind and supportive and unconditionally loving.

 And Grandfather shared all of this with me.